Isoptin Injection (Solution for injection) (blood pressure lowering medicines)

 - such as erythromycin, clarithromycin, telithromycin or rifampicin

-Medicines used in surgical procedures such as:
+Medicines used in surgical procedures:

 - General anaesthetics used for inducing sleep